hbianchini/hbianchini/README.md

 ### <> Hi there, Welcome to my profile!

-- I’m currently a Backend Developer Intern on <a href="https://www.bancointer.com.br/">Inter</a>, learning and working with several technologies like: Java....
+- I’m currently a <b>Backend Developer Intern</b> on <a href="https://www.bancointer.com.br/">Inter</a>, learning and working with several technologies like: Java....

  <div>
   <a href="https://github.com/hbianchini">